simplay/master_thesis/Data/README.md

 The followind additional cues can be fed into the pipeline, which enables additional, accurater motion segmentation extraction modes within the pipeline:

 + **Depth fields**: One depth field per color image.
 Each such depth field is supposed to be well-enumerated and should be put into `./Data/my_dataset/depth`.
+Have a look at [here](http://www.ais.uni-bonn.de/download/objecttracking.html) or [there](http://vision.in.tum.de/data/datasets/rgbd-dataset/file_formats) to obtain more information about the used depth maps.
 + **Extrinsic Camera Clibration Parameters**: Put a file called `Dataset/my_dataset/meta/calib.txt`.
 The content of such a file looks like the following:

 ```